+'''

+appsrv01.srv> cat reading.log

+1

-appsrv01.srv> cat reading.log 1 The SAS System 11:40 Thursday, September 2, 2004
+The SAS System

+11:40 Thursday, September 2, 2007

 NOTE: Copyright (c) 1999-2001 by SAS Institute Inc., Cary, NC, USA.

-NOTE: SAS (r) Proprietary Software Release 8.2 (TS2M0) Licensed to UNIVERSITY OF TORONTO/COMPUTING & COMMUNICATIONS, Site 0008987001.
+NOTE: SAS (r) Proprietary Software Release 8.2 (TS2MO)

+Licensed to UNIVERSITY OF TORONTO/COMPUTING & COMMUNICATIONS, Site 000898700

 NOTE: This session is executing on the Linux 2.6.8.1-smp-athlon-bk platform.

-This message is contained in the SAS news file, and is presented upon initialization.
-Edit the files "news" in the "misc/base" directory to display site-specific news and information in the program log.
+This message is contained in the SAS news file, and is presented upon

+initialization.
+Edit the files "news" in the "misc/base" directory to

+display site-specific news and information in the program log.

 The command line option "-nonews" will prevent this display.

+NOTE: SAS initialization used:

+0.08 seconds

+real time

+0.01 seconds

+cpu time

+1

+2

+Simple SAS job to illustrate a two-sample t-test

+3

+4

+5

+options linesize=79 noovp formdlim='';

+title 'More & McCabe (1993) textbook t-test Example 7.8';

+6

+7

+8

+data reading;

+'''

-NOTE: SAS initialization used: real time 0.08 seconds cpu time 0.01 seconds 1 \ Simple SAS job to illustrate a two-sample t-test 2 \ 3 4 5 options linesize=79 noovp formdlim='\'; 6 title 'More & McCabe (1993) textbook t-test Example 7.8'; 7 8 data reading; 9 infile 'drp.dat'; 10 input group \$ score; 11 label group = 'Get Directed Reading Programme?'
-12 score = 'Degree of Reading Power Test Score'; NOTE: The infile 'drp.dat' is: File Name=/homes/students/u0/stats/brunner/drp.dat, Owner Name=brunner,Group Name=stats, Access Permission=rw-r----, File Size (bytes)=660 NOTE: 44 records were read from the infile 'drp.dat'.
+9 infile 'drp.dat'; 10 input group \$ score; label group = 'Get Directed Reading Programme?'
+11 12 score = 'Degree of Reading Power Test Score'; NOTE: The infile 'drp.dat' is: File Name=/homes/students/u0/stats/brunner/drp.dat, Owner Name=brunner,Group Name=stats, Access Permission=rw-r----, File Size (bytes)=660 NOTE: 44 records were read from the infile 'drp.dat'.
 The minimum record length was 14.
 The maximum record length was 14.
 NOTE: The data set WORK.READING has 44 observations and 2 variables.
-NOTE: DATA statement used:

-real time

-cpu time 0.01 seconds

-13 proc ttest;

-14 class gro up;

-15 var score ;

-NOTE: There were 44 obser vations read from the data set WORK.READING.

-NOTE: The PROCEDURE TTEST 'printed page 1.

-NOTE: PROCEDURE TTEST use ed:

-real time 0.08 seconds

-cpu time 0.01 seconds

-NOTE: SAS Institute Inc SAS Campus Drive, Cary, NC USA 27513-2414

-, , , , , , , , , , , , , , , , , , , , i i j i i j j j i i i i i i i i i i i

-2 The SAS System

-11:40 Thursday, September 2, 2004

-NOTE: The SAS System used l:

-real time 0.24 seconds

-cpu time 0.03 seconds

-reading.lst Here is the list file.
+NOTE: DATA statement used: real time 0.01 seconds 0.01 seconds cpu time 13 proc ttest; 14 class group; var score; 15 NOTE: There were 44 observations read from the data set WORK.READING.
+NOTE: The PROCEDURE TTEST printed page 1.
+NOTE: PROCEDURE TTEST used: real time 0.08 seconds 0.01 seconds cpu time NOTE: SAS Institute Inc., SAS Campus Drive, Cary, NC USA 27513-2414 2 The SAS System 11:40 Thursday, September 2, 2007 NOTE: The SAS System used: 0.24 seconds real time 0.03 seconds cpu time reading.lst Here is the list file.
 Notice that the title specified in the title statement appears at the top, along with the time and date the program was executed.
 Then we get statistical output - the t-test we want, and also a bunch of other stuff, whether we want it or not.
 This is typical of SAS, and most other mainstream statistical packages as well.
 The default output from any given statistical procedures will contain more information than you wanted, and probably some things you don't understand at all.
 There are usually numerous options that can add more information, but almost never options to reduce the default output.
 So, you just learn what to ignore.
 It is helpful, but not essential, to have at least a superficial understanding of everything in the default output from procedures you use a lot.